UK house price predictions 2025 & 2026

 KEY INFORMATION

-UK house price predictions 2025 at a glance
+UK house price predictions 2025 & 2026 – At a glance

-Average UK House Price : £269,000
+Average UK House Price: £270,000

-Forecasted Growth for 2025: 2% – 4%
+Forecasted growth for 2025: 1% – 2%

-Experts’ views
+Experts’ views for 2026

-The latest house price news on house prices
+The latest house prices news

 Sold prices are the most accurate indication of what’s happening with house prices.
 The most reliable measure is the Land Registry’s House Price Index.

-Given the Land Registry records actual sold data, it takes several months for the data to update.
+Given that the Land Registry records actual sold data, it takes several months for the data to update.
 Therefore, it’s useful to also look at house price data produced by the lenders Nationwide and Halifax.
 While this is more up to date, it’s based on mortgage valuations so offers a less comprehensive picture.

-• Halifax: The Halifax House Price Index reported an average house price of £296,699 in March 2025.
-This was down -0.5% compared to February 2025 and up 2.8% compared to March 2024.
+• Halifax: The Halifax House Price Index reported an average house price of £299,892 in November 2025.
+This was steady with October 2025 and up 0.7% compared to November 2024.

-• Nationwide: Nationwide’s House Price Index reported an average house price of £271,316 in March 2025.
-This was unchanged from February 2025, and an annual increase of 3.9%.
+• Nationwide: Nationwide’s House Price Index reported an average house price of £272,998 in November 2025.
+This was up +0.3% from October 2025 and up 1.8% compared to November 2024.

-Are Asking Prices going up?
+Are asking prices going up?

 Looking at what’s happening with asking prices can also give us a useful overview of what’s currently happening in the UK property market.
 However, the downside is that these figures are about the price asked for by buyers, not the sold price eventually agreed.